 Lower Caliper Over Pads

-Spin In Upper Caliper Bolt
+Spin In Bottom Caliper Bolt

-Line up the bolt holes in the caliper with their corresponding holes in the slider pins within the bracket.
+Line up the bolt holes in the caliper with their corresponding bolt holes in the slider pins within the bracket.

-Tighten Bolts Counterclockwise
+Tighten 14mm Counterclockwise

-Tighten Lower 14mm Bolt
+Tighten Upper Caliper Bolt

 Rubber Valve Cap